 See more here for general insights into CO2 emissions breakdown for product development companies.

 Look into this page to learn more about how to reduce CO2 emissions by material substitution from virgin materials to green alternatives.

-It is definitely more challenging to balance product quality, performance and manufacturing when adding an extra requirement to material choices.
-Robust Design methods are a key player to lower this barrier as designs are less sensitive to material variation when they are optimized by robust design.
-Learn more about how to work with Robust Design on a daily basis by integration of a Robust Engineering System.
+It is definitely more challenging to balance product quality, performance and manufacturing when adding extra requirements to material choices.
+Robust Design methods are a key player to lower this barrier as designs are less sensitive to material variation when they are optimized by Robust Design.
+Learn more about how to work with Robust Design on a daily basis by integrating a robust engineering system.

 Two types of sustainable materials

 How to categorize green materials?
 The two main categories are recycled materials and bio-based materials.